MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-displaying-light-bulb-suggestions.md

     }
     ```

-11. Don’t forget to do the same thing for `LowerCaseSuggestedAction` changing the display text to "Convert ‘{0}’ to lower case" and the call <xref:System.String.ToUpper%2A> to <xref:System.String.ToLower%2A>.
+11. Don't forget to do the same thing for `LowerCaseSuggestedAction` changing the display text to "Convert '{0}' to lower case" and the call <xref:System.String.ToUpper%2A> to <xref:System.String.ToLower%2A>.

 ## Building and Testing the Code
  To test this code, build the LightBulbTest solution and run it in the Experimental instance.